Please select your state

 The PRO Act introduced in Congress would also slash independent contracting as we know it.
 These restrictive policies lead to fewer jobs and less income for struggling Americans.

-In response to these threats, Americans for Prosperity launched its Work Your Way Campaign.
+In response to these threats, Americans for Prosperity launched its campaign to protect the freedom and flexibility of independent contractors.
 What does this campaign hope to accomplish?

 This dynamic, national advocacy and storytelling campaign empowers independent professionals to share their personal stories of why flexible work matters to them.
-Work Your Way is a platform for you to have your voice heard and protect American entrepreneurialism.
+This campaign is a platform for you to have your voice heard and protect American entrepreneurialism.

 Today, Americans for Prosperity activists are lobbying in state capitals and building coalitions of allies across the country to speak to lawmakers about protecting independent contracting and defend flexible work.